SoundSpaces 2.0: A Simulation Platform for Visual-Acoustic Learning

 Finetuning with synthetic IRs leads to a dramatic improvement.
-Comparing Pyroomacoustics to SoundSpaces 2.0, our generated IRs lead to much lower WER.
-Our simulation generates more realistic IRs that help machine learning models generalize better to reality.
+Comparing Pyroomacoustics \CAr{and SoundSpaces 1.0} to SoundSpaces 2.0, our generated IRs lead to much lower WER. \CAr{Finetuning on real IRs also reduces the error \KG{substantially, but still} not as much as our simulated data, \KG{which can be generated at scale across a wide variety of environments}.} Our simulation generates realistic IRs that help machine learning models generalize better to reality.

 \paragraph{Acoustic randomization.} \KG{In the real world, instances of a given object category need not share identical material profiles. } While existing simulations do not model such nuances, in SoundSpaces 2.0 we can manipulate the materials in a more subtle way.
 Inspired by domain randomization techniques~\cite{Tobin2017,Juliano2019sim2real} that randomize simulation parameters for better sim2real generalization, we explore if acoustic randomization offers similar benefits.
 Specifically, we define a set of possible acoustic materials for each object category.
 When rendering, a random material is picked for a category to simulate the category-level variation.
 In addition, to model the differences of acoustic materials, we add \KG{$\mathcal{N}(0,0.1)$} Gaussian noise to each coefficient.
 Altogether, this strategy models both the category-level and instance-level material nuances.